Emissions minimization on road networks via Generic Second Order Models: Introduction

+Traffic models on networks have been widely studied in last two decades and authors have considered many different traffic scenarios proposing a rich amount of alternative models at junctions.
+The LWR model has been extended to road networks in several papers, see for example \cite{dellemonache2018CMS,GaravelloPiccoli2006,garavello2006AIHP,HoldenRisebro1995}.
+The ARZ model on networks was considered in \cite{GaravelloPiccoli2006AwRascle,herty2006NHM,herty2006SIAM} and phase-transition models in \cite{ColomboGoatinPiccoli2010,GaravelloPiccoli2013}.
 In this paper we consider a road network with merge (two incoming and one outgoing roads) and diverge (one incoming and two outgoing roads) junctions.
-On each road the traffic flow is described by a GSOM
+On each road, we assume that the traffic flow evolution is described by the GSOM

-where $v = V(\rho,w)$ is the velocity function, $\rho$ is the density of vehicles and $w$ is a property of drivers.
-We also denote $y=\rho w$ the conserved variable called \textit{total property}.
-To define the solution on the whole network we follow the approach proposed in \cite{GaravelloPiccoli2006} based on the concept of the Riemann Problem at a junction, which is a Cauchy problem with constant initial data on each road connected at the junction.
-The idea is to solve a left-half Riemann problem (waves have non-positive speed) for incoming roads and a right-half Riemann problem (waves have non-negative speed) for outgoing roads, defining the region of admissible states such that waves do not enter the junction.
-The identification of the solution is done by assuming the maximization of the flux and the conservation of $\rho$ and $y$ through the junction.\\ The obtained maximization problem needs additional conditions depending on the considered road network to identify a unique solution.
-In the case of a diverge junction the unique solution is attained by fixing a distribution parameter of the flux of vehicles among the two outgoing roads.
-The treatment we propose in this case is similar to the one proposed in \cite{herty2006SIAM} for the ARZ model.

-For the merge junction we propose a different approach based on a priority rule for the incoming roads.
-We introduce the following relation between the two incoming fluxes at the junction ($\qpiu_{1}$ and $\qpiu_{2}$), i.e.
+where $\rho$ is the density of vehicles, $v = V(\rho,w)$ is the velocity function, and $w$ is a property of drivers.
+Notice that the first equation in \eqref{eq:GSOM} models the conservation of cars, while the second is the passive advection of the variable $w$, which gives rise to different fundamental diagrams.
+To define the solution on the whole network we follow the approach proposed in \cite{GaravelloPiccoli2006} based on the concept of Riemann Problem at a junction, which is a Cauchy problem with constant initial data on each road.
+Solutions to Riemann Problems are required to maximize the flux while conserving the density $\rho$ and total property $y=\rho w$ through the junction.
+To determine a unique solution to Riemann Problems, we need to introduce additional criteria, which depend on the type of junction.
+For diverge junctions, a traffic distribution parameter is assigned to outgoing roads as done in \cite{herty2006SIAM} for the ARZ model.
+For merge junctions, a priority rule between incoming roads is considered, as it was done for the LWR model in \cite{CocliteGaravelloPiccoli2005}.
+More precisely, for a fixed priority parameter $\beta\in[0,1]$, given the two incoming fluxes $\qpiuS_{1}$, $\qpiuS_{2}$, we require: